-Figure 4Landings (thousand tonnes) from ICES Subarea 2 in 1950-2018, by fish category.
+Figure 4 Landings (thousand tonnes) from ICES Subarea 2 in 1950-2019, by fish category.
 Table A1 in the Annex details the species that belong to each fish category.
 The demersal fish catches in this figure are dominated by cod and haddock.
-Only a minor part of those catches are taken in the Norwegian Sea ecoregion.
+Only a minor part of those catches is taken in the Norwegian Sea ecoregion.